wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 ---

-### 8.3 Report Not Generating
+### 9.3 Report Not Generating

 **Problem**: Analysis step is stuck or taking too long

 **Solutions**:
 1. **Wait longer**:
-   - Master level can take 2-3 minutes
+   - Analysis can take 1-3 minutes
    - Don't refresh the page
 2. **Check internet**:
    - Ensure stable internet connection
    - Try refreshing if connection was lost
 3. **Try again**:
-   - Go back one step and click "Start Analysis" again
+   - Go back one step and click "Generate Report" again
    - If problem persists, start a new consultation
 4. **Contact support**:
    - If issue continues, report it to support

 ---

-### 8.4 Can't Login
+### 9.4 Can't Login

 **Problem**: Login fails or password not working